 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS

-- Watonwan County's unemployment rate was 3.9 percent as of the end of 2018, slightly higher than the state-wide rate of 3.2 percent. - The total tax capacity of the County dropped by approximately 3.69 percent due to a continued decrease in farmland value.
+- Watonwan County's unemployment rate was 3.8 percent as of the end of 2019, slightly higher than the state-wide rate of 3.5 percent. - The total tax capacity of the County had a slight decrease for 2019.